wpmovielibrary/wpmovielibrary/readme.txt

 Use the import tool: simply paste a list of titles, all your movies will be created instantly.
 Now you can import metadata one-by-one or group the search, and then import directly the movies or add it to the queue for later final import.

+= My movies don't show in my homepage/slider/widget =

+Your theme/plugin/widget most likely doesn't support Custom Post Types; open a thread in the support forum to get some help.

 == Screenshots ==

 1. Plugin custom dashboard